AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

 * Authors and End Users

-    * The people who will use the system to create and maintain your website content.
+    * The people who use the system to create and maintain your website content.

 ## Required Documents and Deliverables {#required-documents-and-deliverables}